 Laos has many festivals, or Boun scattered throughout the year to commemorate various aspects of traditional Lao lifestyle and culture.
 Most festivals are connected with religion and follow the rice farming seasonal cycle.
 The timing each festivals is calculated according to the Buddhist lunar calendar which changes every year.
 Please check the latest information before attending these events.

 Hold during the 10th full moon of the lunar calendar, this festival is a celebration and a remembrance of the dead.
 During this festival, the Lao make offerings to the monks at the local Wat on behalf of deceased ancestors.
 Participant gives "good merits" to the devotes.

 Most of the people go to the temple early this day, with offering to the monks.
 Large food trays are brought to the monks, with several "best" dishes that families can cook.

-All the people will bring that offerings with a piece of papers talking about ancestors that will be read publicly.
+People will bring offerings with a piece of paper talking about ancestors that will be read publicly.

 Boat Racing Festival, Khammouane Province

 This festival which is held specifically on the Sebangfai River in the Khammouane Province jointly features boat races along with an agricultural and local handicraft trade fair.
 Traditional Lao music and dance performances are given, and you’ll see that the citizens give offerings to deceased ancestors in order to gain merit.